embodied-computation-group/systole/source/index.rst

 Peaks detection
 ===============
-Heart beat can be detected in the PPG signal either online or offline.
+Heartbeats can be detected in the PPG signal either online or offline.

 Methods from clipping correction and peak detection algorithm is adapted from [#]_.